tjoyner/ofvioletsandlicorice/chapter10.md

 It was a world of sick feelings.
 Where to start, Daniel had asked himself, listening to Flop chew the bread slowly and, he would have said, with more respect than voracity.
 <br/><br/><br/>

 On the Ginotta grounds, Baravalle had filled folding tables full of food and was celebrating.
-On an impromptu barbecue made with stones and a grill he cooked steaks, sausages, and vegetables for friends who came and went, to admire his conquest up close.
+On an impromptu barbecue made with stones and a grill, he cooked steaks, sausages, and vegetables for friends who came and went, to admire his conquest up close.
 <!-- Page 77 -->

 Amalia had closed many of the interior doors of the house, but that didn't stop Baravalle from climbing the stairs to a side door and showing the rooms of the farmhouse.
 Inside he was more cautious, but in the yard and in the vineyards he seemed like the owner of all Ginotta.
 Amalia, behind the shutters, was despairing and in the grip of an uncontrollable rage.
 She saw Baravalle in his undershirt, with a straw hat on his head, sitting at the head of the table, declaring that he would have turned over his part and, without despairing, all of the hills of the vineyard.